galaxyproject/training-material/topics/transcriptomics/tutorials/rna-seq-reads-to-counts/tutorial.md

 > {: .solution}
 {: .question}

 We will use Cutadapt to trim the reads to remove the Illumina adapter and any low quality bases at the ends (quality score < 20).
+We will discard any sequences that are too short (< 20bp) after trimming.
 We will also output the Cutadapt report for summarising with MultiQC.

 The Cutadapt tool Help section provides the sequence we can use to trim this standard Illumina adapter `AGATCGGAAGAGCACACGTCTGAACTCCAGTCAC`, as given on the [Cutadapt website](https://cutadapt.readthedocs.io/en/stable/guide.html#illumina-truseq).
+For trimming paired-end data see the Cutadapt Help section.
 Other Illumina adapter sequences (e.g. Nextera) can be found at the [Illumina website](http://sapac.support.illumina.com/bulletins/2016/12/what-sequences-do-i-use-for-adapter-trimming.html).
-We will discard any sequences that are too short (< 20bp) after trimming.
+Note that Cutadapt requires at least three bases to match between adapter and read to reduce the number of falsely trimmed bases, which can be changed in the Cutadapt options if desired.

 ## Trim reads